HerzBoi/HerzBoi/README.md

 I'm a student at Drexel university studying Game Design and Production.

 ## Skills
-- Programming Languages: C++, Python, Java
+- Programming Languages: C++, Python, Java, HTML, CSS, C#
 - Game Engines: Unity and Godot
 - Operating Systems: Daily drives Linux user with a certification from the Linux Foundation